 MongoDB is one of the most popular NoSQL databases around.
 In this tutorial we'll be covering how to install the latest version of MongoDB Community Server from its official repository, and the following steps work for Ubuntu 20.04 LTS (Focal), 18.04 LTS (Bionic) and 16.04 LTS (Xenial).

-This guide will cover how to completely uninstall Nginx web server (including its dependencies, modules, configuration files and logs) on Debian/Ubuntu-based Linux distros (e.g. Linux Mint, Pop!_OS, Elementary OS).
+This guide will cover how to completely uninstall the Nginx web server (including its dependencies, modules, configuration files and logs) on Debian/Ubuntu-based Linux distros (e.g. Linux Mint, Pop!_OS, Elementary OS).
 It's useful when you're trying to reinstall a clean Nginx server.

-If you encountered the error Failed to import module 'scour'. while saving a file as optimized SVG in Inkscape, it means you're missing the scour package on your system.
+If you encountered the error Failed to import module 'scour'. while saving a drawing as optimized SVG in Inkscape, it means you're missing the scour package on your system.
 And here is a quick fix for Arch-based (Manjaro, EndeavourOS) and Debian/Ubuntu-based (e.g. Linux Mint, Pop!_OS, Elementary OS) Linux distros.

 If you encounter some technical problems with a package on Linux, the first thing you do is probably try to reinstall it.
-But the configuration still there after the package being removed, so everything goes right back to the start after reinstalling it.
+But the configuration is still there after the package is removed, so everything goes right back to the start after reinstalling it.
 That's why this guide will cover how to completely purge MySQL.

 MySQL is probably the most-used relational database in the world despite the fierce competition between SQL databases (e.g. PostgreSQL, MariaDB).
-This tutorial will cover how to set up MySQL on Debian/Ubuntu based Linux distros in CLI, so all the steps could be done through SSH without the need of graphical interface.
+This tutorial will cover how to set up MySQL on Debian/Ubuntu based Linux distros in CLI, so all the steps could be done through SSH without the need for a graphical interface.

-To turn off automatic system upgrade and package lists update on your Debian/Ubuntu based Linux distros is quite easy.
+To turn off automatic system upgrade and package lists update on your Debian/Ubuntu-based Linux distros is quite easy.
 And we'll be covering editing apt configuration through both CLI (Command-Line Interface) and GUI (Graphical User Interface) so it can be done by ssh or desktop.